Say goodbye to headaches

 During sleep we all do strange things, such as snore, kick our legs and even talk.
 But one of the most common things we do at some time during our lives is grind our teeth.
 For lots of people, this goes unrecognised.
 Some people may notice their teeth are wearing down or breaking, but for the unlucky ones, they suffer with headaches and migraines.

-They all are controlled and/or moderated by the Trigeminal Nerve System.
-When the muscles start making your jaw clench and grind your teeth, the Trigeminal Nerve System gets bombarded with signals.
-If the system is compromised, then it is unable to handle the signals and is misinterpreted.
-This results in a noxious stimulus to the fluid surrounding the brain, resulting in a pounding headache or migraine.
+Did you ever wonder what these symptoms have in common?
+They all are controlled and/or moderated by the trigeminal nerve system.
+When the muscles start making your jaw clench and you grind your teeth, the trigeminal nerve system gets bombarded with signals.
+If the system is compromised, it is unable to handle the signals and they are misinterpreted.
+This results in a noxious stimulus to the fluid surrounding the brain, resulting in a pounding headache or a migraine.

-We now know that many symptoms can be related to this noxious input and our understanding of the Trigeminal nerve, and how the symptoms relate to a migraine sufferer.
+We now know that many symptoms can be related to this noxious input; our understanding of the trigeminal nerve, and how the symptoms relate to a migraine sufferer, has become much clearer.

-The current understanding of the nature of the migraine is that it results from a disorder of “sensory modulation”, meaning that information received by the Sensory Nucleus is misinterpreted, thereby resulting in either a disproportionate response, or an inappropriate response altogether.
-For example, during a migraine attack, the simple pressure changes of the fluid that surrounds the brain (resulting from the beating of the heart), is perceived as “pounding”.
+The current understanding of the nature of a migraine is that it results from a disorder of ‘sensory modulation’, meaning that information received by the sensory nucleus is misinterpreted, thereby resulting in either a disproportionate response or an inappropriate response altogether.
+For example, during a migraine attack, the simple pressure changes of the fluid that surrounds the brain (resulting from the beating of the heart) are perceived as ‘pounding’.

-The therapeutic goal in migraine prevention is to limit the amount of noxious sensory input (that is, to limit your migraine “triggers”) to the Trigeminal Sensory Nucleus.
-The way in which we can do this is by reducing the intensity of tooth grinding and clenching, thereby reducing the amount of signals being sent back to the Trigeminal nerve system.
+The therapeutic goal of migraine prevention is to limit the amount of noxious sensory input (that is, to limit your migraine ‘triggers’) to the trigeminal sensory nucleus.
+The way we can do this is by reducing the intensity of tooth-grinding and clenching, thereby reducing the number of signals being sent back to the trigeminal nerve system.

 The most common sign of bruxism is shortened front teeth (incisal wear).
-However, in more severe cases, we see signs of cracks in enamel, abfractions (enamel loss at gum level), gum recession, bone overgrowths (bony exostosis), broken cusps of molar teeth, and damage to restorations (crowns & bridges).
+However, in more severe cases we see signs of cracks in enamel, abfractions (enamel loss at gum level), gum recession, bone overgrowths (bony exostosis), broken cusps of molar teeth, and damage to restorations (crowns and bridges).